Mali profile - Mali

 Mali's broadcast and print media were long hailed as being among the freest in Africa.

-But a serious deterioration set in following a March 2012 military coup and a months-long rebellion and Islamist insurgency in the north.
+But that changed following a 2012 military coup and a months-long rebellion and Islamist insurgency in the north.

 The BBC broadcasts in Bamako (88.9 FM) and Radio France Internationale is widely available on FM.